What Is a Parlay & How Do Parlay Bets Work? [Video]

 We can see clearly now that the parlay, at a payout ratio of 2.6:1, pays $60 more overall than the two individual bets.

-While the payout is greater so is the risk.
+While the payout is greater, so is the risk.
 That’s why sportsbooks love taking parlays.
 If you don’t get it perfect, you lose.
-The greater the number of wagers you put into one ticket, the higher the chances of failure but the bigger the potential reward.
+The greater the number of wagers you put into one ticket, the higher the chances of failure, but the bigger the potential reward.

 Examples of Parlay Bets

-Sportsbooks and casinos use parlays to let combine the three general-bet forms of wagers into one bet.
+Sportsbooks and casinos use parlays to combine the three general-bet forms of wagers into one bet.
 These include the moneyline, Over/Under, and point spreads.

 For example, if you like the Braves at -1.5 (a point spread bet), the Nuggets and Clippers Under 198.5 (an Over/Under bet), and the Penguins to beat the Capitals (a moneyline bet), you can place this combo bet for as little or as much as you please.